 “Before ten” says “before the time”.

-We can use the word before to speak about time, as well as place.
-In all natural languages, human minds have a flexible habit to connect time and place.
+We can use the word “before”, to speak about time, as well as place.
+In all natural languages, people have a flexible habit to connect time and place.
 Humans have evolved grammars along with perception for three-dimensional space.

 This could be our Tomorrow town.